 The Half Dome is a large granite dome located in the Yosemite Valley of the Yosemite National Park.
 This famous rock formation was named for its distinctive shape with one of its sides having a steep, vertical rock face while the other three form a smooth, rounded dome shape.

 The summit of Half Dome was first successfully reached in 1875 by George G. Anderson.
+There is also a famous Half Dome trek.

 Mount Williamson is the second tallest mountain in the Sierra Nevada with an elevation of 4,383m.
-The mount is located in the John Muir Wilderness which lies within the Inyo National Forest.
+The mount is located in the John Muir Wilderness, which lies within the Inyo National Forest.
 Despite being slightly shorter than Mount Whitney, Mount Williamson makes for a more daunting and less popular climb as it lies closer to the Owens Valley Floor.

 The first recorded summit of Mount Williamson was made by W. L. Hunter and C. Mulholland in 1884 along the Southeast Slopes Route.